-John Whall from Derby QUAD is the digital participation champion for ArtWorks Alliance.
+John Whall from AWA partner QUAD in Derby is the digital participation champion for ArtWorks Alliance.
 Below he introduces the Digital Participation Expedition initiative he’s working on with EMPAF, with reports on its launch, second and third event.
 You can read his Blog about the background to the work here.

 The Digital Participation Expedition

 The East Midlands Participatory Art Forum (EMPAF) approach to questions surrounding ‘What is digital participation?’ is a series of exploratory participatory events called the Digital Participation Expedition.
 The first event was held at QUAD in July 2018, a second one in April 2019, a third in October 2019 looking at artists’ perspectives.
 The fourth event My Creative Future focused on young people and digital takes place on 15 February 2020 at City Arts, Nottingham.

 Launch event, July 2018

 The launch event included discussion and workshops around the topics of Interactions and Interfaces, Hands on with Digital and Digital Co-creation and was open to all audiences with an interest in digital, arts and culture and education.
 The event was designed to be as participatory as possible, with digitally participatory feedback tools used to capture qualitative and quantitative feedback.